chrisdetmering/star-wars-api-app/README.md

 In the future versions I'd like to:

-- expand search beyond character names
+- Expand search beyond character names
-- add Sorting
+- Add Sorting

 ## Author